 Texas police arrest mom of boy, 4, left in Mexican warehouse

-Police in Texas have arrested the mother of a 4-year-old boy found in February at an abandoned warehouse in Mexico and now identified as an American.
-El Paso police on Tuesday announced 25-year-old Ruby Esmeralda Gonzalez of El Paso was charged with child abandonment and endangerment.
+Police in Texas have arrested the mother of a 4-year-old boy found in February at an abandoned warehouse in Mexico.
+El Paso police said Tuesday that 25-year-old Ruby Esmeralda Gonzalez of El Paso is charged with child abandonment and endangerment.

 |Title